GreatTreeGames/hugoportfoliotest/content/Projects/1732755138149-Future-of-Pet---Maria/index.md

 ## Unity Timeline Sequencing and Art Pipeline

-I configured all of the content in the game as well, mostly making use of unity timeline and Figma.
-I had more work to do in Figma this time as our client's brand identity requirements were a bit more strict.
-I ended up handling most of the 2d art pipeline myself.
+I configured all of the content in the game as well, mostly making use of Unity Timeline and Figma.
+I had more work to do in Figma this time as our client's brand identity requirements were significantly more strict.
+I ended up handling most of the 2D art pipeline myself.
 However, when working on the 3d art pipeline, there was a last minute emergency issue with animations on the dog character!
-I was able to make it work with unity timeline anyway, however I now know that sometimes unity timeline doesn't treat different animation's offsets the same way.
+I was able to make it work with Unity Timeline anyway, however I now know that sometimes Unity Timeline doesn't treat different animation's offsets the same way.